PDF/Email Templates

 Ticket Created Email - Used for emailing your customers when you create a new ticket on their behalf.

-Ticket Resolved Email - This template is triggered when a ticket is moved to the Resolved status (Note: You must also have the Resolved Send function enabled in Admin ticket Preferences)
+Ticket Resolved Email - This template is triggered when a ticket is moved to the Resolved status (Note: You must also have the Admin > Tickets - Preferences > Enable Ticket Resolved Emails box checked).

 Unpaid Invoice Email - Sent with the Invoice attached when you email an unpaid Invoice to a customer.